 Due to popular demand, most Superior Van & Mobility locations now offer oil changes, wiper, filter, bulb replacement, and more general vehicle maintenance items for your wheelchair-accessible vehicle.

-You should have your scooter lift, wheelchair van, or adaptive driving equipment serviced every six months by a qualified mobility technician.
+It is recommended that you have your adaptive equipment or conversion components serviced every six months by a qualified mobility technician.

-Routine inspections for damage, alignment, and proper operation are necessary, like anything mechanical.
+Like anything mechanical, routine inspections for damage, alignment, and proper operation are necessary.
 Electrical components are even more critical, as wires could become frayed from improper alignment, wear and tear, and/or maintenance neglect, rendering your vehicle inoperable in a time of need.

 If you can’t find your warranty information that lists your vehicle or equipment schedule, check with one of our certified mobility specialists.
 They are happy to determine if your vehicle or equipment has specific warranty requirements.